-Romeo Langford scored 28 points and Juwan Morgan added 14 for Indiana.
+Freshman guard Romeo Langford scored 28 points, Devonte Green had 15 and Juwan Morgan added 14 for Indiana (12-4, 3-2).
 The Hoosiers shot 12 for 28 in the second half and were outscored 51-40.

-After Morgan made the first basket after halftime to go up 37-27, the Terps rattled off 16 straight points — taking their first lead of the game in the process.
+After Morgan made the first basket after halftime to make it 37-27, the Terps used their 16-point surge to take the lead for the first time.

 Cowan and Darryl Morsell each contributed five points to the surge, and Maryland applied a tight zone defense to force Indiana into nine successive missed shots.